How to Plan Your First Tour as a DJ/Producer

 Whatever you do, don't skimp out on the quality of the merch you have made.
 Nobody wants a shirt that's going to deteriorate the first time they send it through their washing machine.
 Spend a little bit of extra cash on quality merch, and people will be more inclined to buy your products.

-Two merchandise websites to consider using include Bands on a Budget, and Merchbar.
+A merchandise website to consider using is Bands on a Budget.
 Before you place a $1,000+ merch order, ask for a sample of the product to ensure it meets your standards.

 Keep in mind that merch doesn't really expire, so it's not the end of the world if you don't sell all of your merch while on tour.
 What would be worse is if you ran out of merch and missed out on potential sales.